-Soft & chewy peanut butter chocolate chip pretzel cookies!
-With a brown butter base, these cookies are packed with that sweet and salty combo from chocolate chips and crushed pretzels!
+Soft and chewy, these peanut butter chocolate chip pretzel cookies are sweet and salty perfection!
+With a brown butter base and packed with chocolate chips and crushed pretzels.
+Vegetarian.

 Even the failed batches were delicious – although the amount we had in the house (and still have in the freezer) was / is borderline ridiculous.

 So I started force-feeding them to friends.
 Apparently I’ve turned into the crazy cookie lady.